NC Real Estate Licensing Guide

-Aerial view of Winston-Salem NC where Mantle Realty agents serve the Triad real estate market
+Aerial view of the North Carolina Triad where Mantle Realty serves real estate agents

 01

-You must be at least 18 years old and a US citizen, non-citizen national, or qualified alien under federal law.
-You do not need to be a North Carolina resident to get an NC license.
+Be at least 18 years old.
+US citizen, non-citizen national, or qualified alien under federal law.
+You don't have to live in NC to get an NC license — but if you're working the Triad market, being here helps a lot.

 02